Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods

 In this section, we explain the MCMC algorithm of \cite{johndrow2017bayes} and \cite{johndrow2020scalable} and discuss how we adapt it for our TVP regression model.
 The parameters in the static representation are $\bm \alpha$ and $\bm \beta$.
 Since $\bm \alpha$ is typically of moderate size and potentially non-sparse, we use conventional (exact) MCMC methods for it.
 It is $\bm \beta$ which is high-dimensional and potentially sparse, characteristics the algorithm of \cite{johndrow2017bayes} is perfectly suited for.
 Thus, we use this algorithm for $\bm \beta$.
 Every model used in the empirical application also includes stochastic volatility.

 In the following section, we develop an MCMC algorithm to produce draws of $\bm L$.
 Since there is nothing new in our MCMC algorithm for $\bm \alpha$ and our algorithm for drawing $\bm L$ is discussed later, in this section we will proceed conditionally on them and work with the transformed regression involving dependent variable $\tilde{\bm y} = \bm L^{-1} (\bm y - \bm X \bm \alpha)$ and explanatory variables $\tilde{\bm W} = \bm L^{-1} \bm W$.
 The appendix provides full details of our MCMC algorithm.
-In this section, we will also assume that the prior is (conditional on other parameters) Gaussian with mean zero and a diagonal prior covariance matrix $\bm D_0 = \text{diag}(d_1, \dots, d_{k})$.
+In this section, we will also assume that the prior on $\bm \beta$ is (conditional on other parameters) Gaussian with mean zero and a diagonal prior covariance matrix $\bm D_0 = \text{diag}(d_1, \dots, d_{k})$.
 Many different global-local shrinkage priors have this general form and, in the following section, we will suggest several different choices likely to be well-suited to TVP regressions.